-Program 18.
-Statewide Community Infrastructure Program (SCIP):

-Action: Implement the Statewide Community Infrastructure Program (SCIP) to assist in the financing of certain capital improvement charges (CICs) and impact fees.

-Discussion: The City intends to implement this program for all projects, particularly housing projects, to provide housing developers this program to finance impact fees.

-If a developer/property owner chose to participate in SCIP, the selected public capital improvements and the development impact fees owed to the City would be financed by the issuance of tax-exempt bonds by California Statewide Communities Development Authority (CSCDA).
+Progress; Continue / Modify / Delete Program Program 18.
+Statewide Community Infrastructure Program (SCIP): Action: Implement the Statewide Community Infrastructure Progress: The City's participation in the SCIP program was Program (SCIP) to assist in the financing of certain capital authorized by City Council Resolution No. 7839, adopted September improvement charges (CICs) and impact fees.
+14, 2010.
+Staff created a handout, as well as links to the Program on the Planning Division's Housing Resources webpage.
+In addition, Discussion: The City intends to implement this program for staff discusses the Program and its availability with potential housing all projects, particularly housing projects, to provide housing developers.
+No housing developer utilized the program during the developers this program to finance impact fees.
+Planning Period.
+If a developer/property owner chose to participate in SCIP, the Continue / Modify / Delete: Continue.
+This program continues to selected public capital improvements and the development be relevant and appropriate to assist in the facilitation of housing for all income households. impact fees owed to the City would be financed by the issuance of tax-exempt bonds by California Statewide Communities Development Authority (CSCDA).
 CSCDA would impose a special assessment on the owner's property tax bill to repay the portion of the bonds issued to finance the fees paid with respect to the property and the public capital improvements benefiting the property.
 With respect to the impact fees, the developer may: either pay the impact fees at the time of permit issuance and receive reimbursement from the SCIP bond proceeds when the SCIP bonds are issued, or the fees will be funded directly from the proceeds of the SCIP bonds.
 If the property owner pays the impact fees in advance, the City is required to pay the fees to SCIP.
 If the property owner does not pay the impact fees in advance, SCIP holds onto the bond proceeds representing the fees.
-In either case, the fees are subject to requisition by the City to make authorized fee expenditures.
-By holding and investing the money until it is spent, SCIP is able to monitor the investment earnings (which come to the City for federal tax law
+In either case, the fees are subject to requisition by the City